Prince77-7/newselivete/README-DOCKER.md

 chmod +x docker-run.sh
 ```

+If you get "Module not found" errors:
+- Make sure the build process completed successfully
+- Check if the SvelteKit adapter settings in `svelte.config.js` are correct
+- Verify that the Docker container has access to the build directory

 If ports are already in use, modify the port mappings in `docker-compose.yml`.

+## Note About SvelteKit Static Adapter

+If you're using the `@sveltejs/adapter-static`, make sure the output directory in `svelte.config.js` matches the path in the Docker CMD.
+The current configuration uses the `preview` command to serve the built application.